 Fellows take calls in weeklong blocks, Monday-Sunday.
 On-call fellows are on pager call during the week and are in-house on weekends.
 On-call responsibilities include consulting with the on-call residents as needed, and assisting the attending with after-hours and emergent cases performed on weekends.
 Our PACS system allows for viewing of studies via VPN, so cases can be viewed from home.

-Professor and Program Director, Body Imaging Fellowship Program and
+Program Director, Body Imaging Fellowship Program